-myCBR offers a workbench that supports the creation and maintenance of the vocabulary and knowledge models for CBR systems.
-The myCBRWorkbench is implemented as using the Rich Client Platform (RCP) of Eclipse. myCBR Workbench offers two different views - knowledge modeling and case bases.
-In this section we will focus on the modeling view (see Figure 1).
+myCBR offers a GUI that supports creation and maintenance of the knowledge model for CBR systems.
+The myCBR Workbench is implemented by using the Rich Client Platform (RCP) of Eclipse. myCBR Workbench offers two different views - knowledge modelling and case bases.
+In this section we will focus on the modelling view (see Figure 1).

-The conceptual idea behind the modeling view is that first, a case structure is created, followed by the definition of the vocabulary and then the creation of individual local similarity measures for each attribute description (eg. CCM in Figure 1) and the global similarity measure for a concept description (Car in Figure 1).
+The conceptual idea behind the modelling view is that first, a case structure is created, followed by the definition of the vocabulary and then the creation of individual local similarity measures for each attribute description (for example, CCM in Figure 1) and the global similarity measure for a concept description (Car in Figure 1).
 A concept description can contain one or more attribute descriptions as well as attributes referencing concepts, which allows the user creating object-oriented case representations.
 An attribute description can be one of the following data types: Boolean, Double, Integer, Interval, String, and Symbol.
-For each data type my-CBR provides a similarity functions that support their definition.
-For prototyping applications, one attribute description can be switched by activating them.
+For each data type myCBR provides similarity functions that support their definition.
+For prototyping applications, one attribute description can have more than one similarity measure.
+Among the available functions can be switched by activating them.